 Admission to Emergency Medical Services Program

-In addition to applying to the college, those wishing to enter the Emergency Medical Services program must also be accepted into the Certificate in Paramedic program, a limited access program.
-Admission to the college does not imply acceptance into the program.
-Students must submit a specific program application and meet all admission requirements for consideration.
-Please visit the Paramedic Certificate program admission page for admission information for that program.
+In addition to applying to the college, those wishing to enter the Emergency Medical Services program must also be accepted into the Paramedic Certificate program, a limited access program.
+Admission to the College does not imply acceptance into the program.
+Students must submit a specific program application and meet all program application and admission requirements (paar) for consideration.

 - Application information for Paramedic program